 Use the resources when having conversations with:

-- all patients/residents at risk of serious illness if they contract COVID and what those might mean for them
+- all patients/residents at risk of serious illness if they contract COVID and what that might mean for them

 - patients/residents who have COVID-19 and what that might mean for them